hollyschinsky/pocket-guide/index.md

 ---

 ## What You Will Build
-In this workshop you will learn how to create a mobile Conference Application using PhoneGap with HTML, JavaScript and CSS.
+In this workshop you will learn how to create a simple mobile Tour Guide application using PhoneGap with HTML, JavaScript and CSS.
 Best practices and performance techniques will also be taught as you complete each module.

 ![](images/home-view.png) ![](images/session-view.png)